cms-opendata-workshop/workshop2021-lesson-cmssw/_episodes/05_configuration.md

 > {: .solution}
 {: .challenge}

 Note also that the `fileNames` variable is a `vstring`, i.e., a vector of strings in the C++ sense.
 In Python, it is a list, so you can very well input a comma separated list of files.
 There is a drawback, though.
 In general, our open datasets will contain more than 255 files, which is the limit for the number of arguments a Python function can take, so very long vstrings cannot be created in one step.
 There are [various alternatives](https://twiki.cern.ch/twiki/bin/view/CMSPublic/SWGuidePythonTips#Running_on_more_than_255_files) to circumvent this problem.
-However, in our workshop, we will use the [FileUtils](https://github.com/cms-sw/cmssw/blob/master/FWCore/Utilities/python/FileUtils.py) module to load all the required files.
+To run over massive amounts of ROOT files, one will usually use the [FileUtils](https://github.com/cms-sw/cmssw/blob/master/FWCore/Utilities/python/FileUtils.py) module to load index files instead of individual ROOT files.

 ## Conditions Data